nnseva/atasks/README.md

 - `get_route`, `get_transport`, or `get_codec` function

 One namespace is completely separated from anoher.
-Every namespace uses it's own set of router, transport, and codec.
+Every namespace uses it's own set of router, transport, and codec, so init them separately for every namespace which is used in your application.

 The default namespace has a name `default`.